William Fletcher Barnds Papers, 1900-1920 (C3444)

 United Methodist Church, Missouri East Conference Records, 1836-1984 (C3727)

-6.5 cubic feet, 2 rolls microfilm, 2 audio cassettes
+6.5 cubic feet, 2 rolls of microfilm, 2 audio cassettes, 1 audio tape

 Records of conference, districts, and individual churches.
 Includes annual reports, minutes, financial and historical information, information on church-related institutions and organizations, ministerial candidate information, and histories of individual churches.
 Also includes some materials from antecedent conferences and other Missouri conferences.